ranamihir/pytorch_common/README.md

 In a nutshell, it has code for:
   - Training / testing models
   - Logging all common losses / eval metrics
+  - `BasePyTorchDataset`, which has functions for:
+    - Printing summary + useful statistics
+    - Over-/under-sampling rows
+    - Properly saving/loading/removing datasets (using appropriate pickle modules)
+    -
   - `BasePyTorchModel`, which has:
     - `initialize_model()`:
       - Prints number of params + architecture
       - Allows initializing (all / given) weights for Conv, BatchNorm, Linear, Embedding layers
-    - Provision to freeze (all / given) weights of model
+    - Provision to freeze/unfreeze (all / given) weights of model
   - Sending model to device(s)
   - Saving/loading/removing state dict / model checkpoints
   - Early stopping